yanlifang/tutorials_java_narayanaag/core-java-week1/spring-app.md

    ```
 ### Beans or Business Objects
 1. Add annotation `@Component` to indicate its a bean managed by spring
+2. Registers bean to Application Context
-2. `@Service` to indicate its a bean that has business logic - addtional
+3. `@Service` to indicate its a bean that has business logic
+4. `@Repository` - catch persistence-specific exceptions and re-throw them as one of Spring’s unified unchecked exceptions.

 ### Bean congifuration
 1. Create java file BeanConfig by adding annotation `@Configuration`